Dan Woog (writer): LGBT activism

 Woog has devoted much of his career to combating homophobia in sports, once telling the New York Times, "it's not so important who you love...but that you love."

 In 2014, Woog cofounded the United Soccer Coaches's LGBTQ & Allies advocacy group.
 The group is devoted to educating people in the broader soccer community about the importance of including lesbian, gay, bisexual, transgender, queer, and questioning community, as well as encouraging members of that community to play soccer.
 The group created an online educational model for the 30,000 members of United Soccer Coaches, and introduced a "Play With Pride" rainbow laces initiative that takes place every September.

 In 1993, he helped found Staples High School's Gay-Straight Alliance (since renamed Staples Pride, a branch of the Westport Public Schools Pride Coalition).
 The group website describes its mission as "creating a safe space for LGBTQ+ individuals and allies to organize, discuss, and promote equity and inclusion across the district, schools, and beyond."

 Woog's book, School's Out: The Impact of Gay and Lesbian Issues on America's Schools was published in 1995.
 The New York Times described it as "the first comprehensive volume describing what he has found to be a deep-rooted homophobia prevalent in most American schools, and how that affects gay students and teachers."

 Woog co-founded OutSpoken, a weekly support group in Norwalk, CT for gays and lesbians between 16 and 22 years old.
 He facilitated the program for more than 20 years, serving more than 2,000 young people throughout his tenure.
 In 2015, Woog received the Triangle Community Center's Visionary Award in honor of his work.

+In 2026, Woog was inducted into the LGBTQ Sports Hall of Fame.
+The Sports Equality Foundation, which oversees the LGBTQ Sports Hall of Fame's operations, described Woog as a "longtime champion for LGBTQ inclusion in sports through coaching and storytelling."